Moscow School of Management SKOLKOVO: Degree programmes

-SKOLKOVO Business School offers two intakes of MBA programmes per year, one intake of Executive MBA, starting each spring and one EMBA for Eurasia – joint dual degree programme with HKUST Business School (Hong Kong).
-Both the MBA and EMBA programmes are part-time (4 days a month), including 2 international (Silicon Valley and China and Hong Kong) modules.
+SKOLKOVO Business School offers two intakes of MBA programs per year, one intake of Executive MBA, starting each spring, and one EMBA for Eurasia – joint dual degree program with HKUST Business School (Hong Kong).

-The MBA programme is designed so that all the fundamental core courses are learnt in the first half of the programme (first 7-8 modules).
-The second half of the programme focuses more on applicability of all the skills and knowledge in project work.
+The MBA program is designed so that all the fundamental core courses are learnt in the first half of the programme (first 7-8 modules).
+The second half of the prprogramocuses more on the applicability of all the skills and knowledge in project work.
 The school annually holds a grants competition for MBA and half of the cohort consists of students who received scholarships.

-The final module of the SKOLKOVO MBA is conducted under the extreme conditions of the Kamchatka Peninsula.
-The objective of this location is to give participants an opportunity to explore leadership qualities and teamwork skills in conditions of uncertainty.

-The EMBA programme includes core fundamental business courses with the focus on strategic overview of business concepts, two international modules and concludes with the Integration Module, which includes a two-day integrative simulation.

-The EMBA for Eurasia is international business education for top managers and business owners developing their business in Eurasia, is 16-months dual-degree programme developed jointly by HKUST Business School (one of the most prestigious business schools in Asia) and SKOLKOVO.
-The programme focuses on business in Eurasia within the framework of the Belt and Road Initiative.
-The programme has modules in 7 countries: Russia (SKOLKOVO Business School), China (HKUST), Kazakhstan (Nazarbaev University), Armenia, Israel (Tel-Aviv University), Switzerland (University of St.Gallen) and USA (University of California, Berkeley).
+The EMBA for Eurasia is international business education for managers and business owners developing their business in Eurasia, a 16-month dual-dprogramgramme developed jointly by HKUST Business School (one of the most prestigious business schools in Asia) and SKOLKOVO. program focuses on business in Eurasia within the framework of the Belt and Road Initiative.
+The program has modules in 7 countries: Russia (SKOLKOVO Business School), China (HKUST), Kazakhstan (Nazarbaev University), Armenia, Israel (Tel-Aviv University), Switzerland (University of St.Gallen) and USA (University of California, Berkeley).

-Entrepreneurial programmes
+Entrepreneurial programs

 SKOLKOVO helps SME teams and individual entrepreneurs to develop their management and business competencies as well as launch a real business project in Russia or abroad.
-The Startup Academy is aimed at entrepreneurs who are planning to open their own business, for entrepreneurs who want to scale up their business and for investors who want to learn how to invest successfully.
-During the programme students make business model and financial model for their business, learn how to make marketing and sales efficiently, how to make invest pitch.

 SKOLKOVO Practicum is a five-module open course for entrepreneurs and managers/general directors of small- and medium-sized Russian businesses.
-SKOLKOVO Practicum takes a systematic approach to the development and consolidation of management skills among small- and medium-sized business leaders.
-The programme trains business owners and managers to change their current situation and take their business to the next stage of development.

 In 2018 SKOLKOVO has launched a new programme Practicum Global Shift focusing on SMEs that are targeting expansion into international markets.